finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

 # **deleteCalendar**
 > Calendar deleteCalendar(scope, code)

-[BETA] DeleteCalendar: Delete a calendar
+[EARLY ACCESS] DeleteCalendar: Delete a calendar

 Delete a calendar and all of its respective dates